longevity-genie/biostratum-eliza/README.md

 4. Commit your changes using conventional commits.
 5. Push to your fork and submit a pull request.

-### Commit Guidelines

-We use [Conventional Commits](https://www.conventionalcommits.org/) for our commit messages:

-- `test`: 💍 Adding missing tests
-- `feat`: 🎸 A new feature
-- `fix`: 🐛 A bug fix
-- `chore`: 🤖 Build process or auxiliary tool changes
-- `docs`: ✏️ Documentation only changes
-- `refactor`: 💡 A code change that neither fixes a bug or adds a feature
-- `style`: 💄 Markup, white-space, formatting, missing semi-colons...

 ## 📄 License

-This plugin is released under the same license as ElizaOS.
+This plugin is released under the same MIT license as ElizaOS.